smyrnakis/raspberry-born/chapters/vpn.md

 [[ -z "$port" ]] && port="1194"
 echo
 # <<< PART TO BE ADDED STARTS HERE >>>
-echo "What will be the external OpenVpn port?" read -p "External Port [1194]: " extport until [[ -z "$extport" || "$extport" =~ ^[0-9]+$ && "$extport" -le 65535 ]]; do
+echo "What will be the external OpenVPN port?" read -p "External Port [1194]: " extport until [[ -z "$extport" || "$extport" =~ ^[0-9]+$ && "$extport" -le 65535 ]]; do
   echo "$extport: invalid port."